happner/happn-cluster/README.md

       * where each entry is a Docker host
       * SSH credentials to each is provided alongside the host IP

-* Process:
+* Orchestration and build process:
-  * Build server pulls the latest version of happn-cluster from Github when changes detected
+  * Build server (running Ansible) detects when changes are made on a Github repo
-  * Runs the Ansible playbook to build a Docker image
+  * An Ansible playbook is started
-  * Connects to the Docker host fleet and deploys the image to each member
+  * Connects to the Docker host fleet and executes the build steps in the playbook to build a Docker image
-  * Executes the Docker command remotely on each Docker host to start a container (including environment variables to set things such as ports, cluster info etc.)
+  * Starts a Docker container remotely (including environment variables to set things such as ports, cluster info etc.)

 * Commands run on the build server
  * Executing a playbook uses the following pattern: